stefrb/bioseqalign/README.md

 ## Install

-Build the gem, it is not on https://rubygems.org
+Build the gem locally, it is not on https://rubygems.org

 ```ruby
 gem build ./bioseqalign.gemspec